twardoch/opero/README.md

 ### Multiprocessing for CPU-Bound Tasks

-Use multiprocessing for CPU-intensive operations:
+Use multiprocessing for CPU-intensive operations.
+This can significantly improve performance for CPU-bound tasks.

 ```python
 from opero import Orchestrator, OrchestratorConfig, MultiprocessConfig